wotography/DVR-timeline-version-manager/README.md

 Contributions are welcome!
 Please create a pull request or open an issue for suggestions.

 ## Roadmap
-The following features are on the list to implement;
+The following features are on the list to implement:
+- Add current date to new created folders
+- Add option for `version+1` without new folder creation
 - Create new Timelines with Name Pattern and numbering

 ## Known Issues